metagenlab/zDB/docs/methods/annotation.rst

 ---------------------------------------

 A second phylogeny was reconstructed for each orthogroup.
 This phylogeny includes the 4 best  non-PVC RefSeq hits of each protein (see the `Homology search`_ paragraph).
 First, the NCBI taxon ID of each RefSeq hit was retrieved using the ``prot.accession2taxid`` mapping file available from the `NCBI taxonomy ftp website`_.
-PVC hits were removed and the amino acid sequence of the 4 best non-PVC hits was retrieved from the NCBI using the `biopython intrevace to Entrez`_.
+PVC hits were removed and the amino acid sequence of the 4 best non-PVC hits was retrieved from the NCBI using the `biopython interface to Entrez`_.
 Protein sequences of each orthogroup + RefSeq homologs were aligned with MAFFT_ (default parameters) and the phylogeny was reconstructed with FastTree_ (default parameters).

 \